Introduction to Web Accessibility

 The Web Offers Unprecedented Opportunities

-Most newspapers now publish their content online in a format that has the potential to be read by "screen readers" used by the blind.
+Most newspapers now publish their content online in a format that has the potential to be read by screen readers used by the blind.
 These software programs read electronic text out loud so that blind people can use computers and access any text content through the computer.
 Suddenly, blind people don't have to rely on other people to read the newspaper to them.
 They don't have to wait for expensive audio tapes or expensive, bulky Braille printouts.
-They simply open a web browser and listen as their screen reader reads the newspaper to them, and they do it when they want to and as soon as the content is published.
+They simply open a web browser and listen as their screen reader reads the newspaper to them, and they do it independently, when they want to, and as soon as the content is published.

 Falling Short of the Web's Potential